Pakistan quake toll reaches 515, insurgents hamper aid efforts

 Babar Yaqoob, the Chief Secretary of Baluchistan, gave the updated death toll as he toured the destroyed region of Awaran, where the 7.7 magnitude quake struck on Tuesday.

-A 6.8 magnitude aftershock jolted the same region on Saturday, bringing down more buildings amid ongoing search and rescue efforts.
-Local officials said by telephone it was likely the second quake had caused more deaths.

-Bodies are still being discovered in houses whose mud walls and wooden roof beams had collapsed.
+Bodies were still being discovered in houses whose mud walls and wooden roof beams had collapsed.

 "My daughter was killed when my house collapsed - I was also inside my house but manage to run out," said 70-year-old Gul January "We are sitting under the scorching sun and need shelter."